MIT’S GATEWAY TO NON-DEGREE PROGRAMS FOR working PROFESSIONALS

 Some of our short courses are offered in a growing number of international locations through International Programs.

-Companies and organizations engage MIT Professional Education to develop tailor-made Custom Programs that range from a day to a yearlong sequence of sessions, delivered on or off campus.
+Companies and organizations engage MIT Professional Education to develop tailor-made Corporate Programs that range from a day to a yearlong sequence of sessions, delivered on or off campus.

 And our newest offering, Digital Plus Programs, blend cutting-edge content delivered using the best of online technology and traditional classroom instruction, to enable effective learning outcomes in a flexible, collaborative learning environment.